getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

   - planning
 ---

-*Avoid container linking; use a service registration and discovery tool instead.*
+*Use a service registration and discovery tool instead of Docker container linking.*

-Docker has a concept known as “linking” that allows you to connect containers via a socket or through a hostname using a sender and recipient model.
+Docker has a concept known as *linking* that allows you to connect containers via a socket or through a hostname using a sender and recipient model.
 Links can also be used to leverage service discovery between containers.
 Links work by having the client